devares/BT-KAT-OWI/README.md

 # BT-KAT-OWI
-Import tool for the German ["Bundeseinheitlichen Tatbestandskatalog" (BT-KAT-OWI)](https://www.kba.de/DE/Themen/ZentraleRegister/FAER/BT_KAT_OWI/btkat_node.html) into Excel.
+Import tool for the German ["Bundeseinheitlichen Tatbestandskatalog" (BT-KAT-OWI)](https://www.kba.de/DE/Themen/ZentraleRegister/FAER/BT_KAT_OWI/btkat_node.html) into Microsoft Excel or [Microsoft PowerBI](https://powerbi.microsoft.com).
 This solution is based on the information from the [bkat-owi repository](https://github.com/jomo/bkat-owi/blob/master/README.md).

 # Data
 The Excel file contains the current, valid data, which are represented by the following columns: